 Perhaps before others in the early 2000’s, Google hit a ceiling on how many developers could commit to a trunk in a monorepo, without tripping each other up.
 That would be build-breakages mostly, but also commits that wouldn’t be up to coding standards even if the build still passed.
 Say Google managed to get 1000 developers and QA automators working in with commits straight into the trunk, before deciding that something needed to gate that.
 What resulted was a patch review system that would ultimately be called Mondrian and be announced to the world in 2006 at a tech talk in Mountain View.
-This was a system that Google had written to augment Perforce (the VCS they used up to 2012), to provide a place where code could be reviewed per-commit, and also build-automation results could collated.
+This was a system that Google had written to augment Perforce (the VCS they used up to 2012), to provide a place where code could be reviewed per-commit, and also build-automation results could be collated.

 The Importance of a Local build

-In all variants of Trunk-Based Development teams run the full build locally (compile, unit tests, a range of integration tests) and see that pass, before declaring ‘done’ and committing/pushing the work to the eyes of teammates and bots (code review / pull-request), or directly into trunk/master.
+In all variants of Trunk-Based Development teams run the full build locally (compile, unit tests, a range of integration tests) and see that it pass, before declaring ‘done’ and committing/pushing the work to the eyes of teammates and bots (code review / pull-request), or directly into trunk/main.
 They do not at all use build automation as a crutch in order to determine whether their commit(s) were good or bad.
-Instead that determine that themselves on their dev workstation or containers/VMs that are dedicated to them, and do so before the push something towards code review and bot scrutiny.
+Instead they determine that themselves on their dev workstation or containers/VMs that are dedicated to them, and do so before pushing something towards code review and bot scrutiny.
 As mentioned above keeping this build fast is very important, and not having a fast build is one of the key drivers to other branching models and repo sharding.
 Indeed it is one of the key drivers to slower release cadences too.

 Choosing a style

-While it is best to keep developer teams small, sometime there are business pressures to grow a dev to in order to do more in parallel.
+While it is best to keep developer teams small, sometime there are business pressures to grow a dev team in order to do more in parallel.
 Indeed, with monorepo configurations that could be more dev teams sharing one repo, even if they have their own release cadences, and separate team organization to other teams.

 If Google had (say) 1000 committers doing “straight to the trunk” for a single monorepo back in 2002, should you?
 No, not since alternates are now possible.
 If Google had the Mondrian of 2006 back in 2002, they would have moved to that way of working sooner.

 What is the cut off point today?
 Super skilled XP era developers who are in charge of dev teams and can train developers in the applicable way of working, might say the cut-off is now 100 committers.
 People who’ve only ever know the pull-request way of working may suggest 10 committers is the cut off point.
 They may even make a case for 2 committers.
-You could well be in a world where quorums naturally form within teams, leading to new development directions are effectively set.
+You could well be in a world where quorums naturally form within teams, leading to new development directions to be effectively set.
 In Google, it was employee #1 Craig Silverstein who initially held Google to the monorepo and trunk-based development.
 And he perhaps did that despite quorums forming and group wishes to do something else.

 A list of trade-offs are: